Starstrider42/Custom-Asteroids/README.md

-Custom Asteroids v1.2.0
+Custom Asteroids v1.3.0-beta
 ============

-Custom Asteroids is a mod for [Kerbal Space Program](http://www.kerbalspaceprogram.com/) that expands the asteroid functionality introduced in version 0.23.5 of the game.
+Custom Asteroids is a mod for [Kerbal Space Program](http://www.kerbalspaceprogram.com/) that expands on stock asteroid functionality.
 It is designed to be easily and naturally extended by players.
 API documentation is available at http://starstrider42.github.io/Custom-Asteroids/.

 Custom Asteroids preserves the basic mechanics of Kerbal Space Program, in that asteroids must first be discovered, then tracked to give them a known orbit.
 However, under Custom Asteroids most asteroids will not be on a flyby course for Kerbin.
 Instead, the mod places asteroids in specific populations throughout the stock solar system.
 Additional populations, such as belts suitable for mods such as Real Solar System or Alternis Kerbol, may be added by third parties.